 On the other hand, Prime Minister Tun Dr Mahathir kept it short and simple over the public concern on the safety of using Gojek.
 He asked the public to not use Gojek if they think that their service is not safe.

-Do you think it is a good idea to legalise motorcycle hailing service in Malaysia?
+Do you think it is a good idea to legalise motorcycle-hailing services in Malaysia?